 Who Is Engineers Australia and Why It Matters

-Engineers Australia is Australia’s national body for engineers, with over 130,000 members.
-Crucially, it is also the Australian government’s designated assessing authority for most engineering occupations (https://www.engineersaustralia.org.au).
-EA works closely with the Department of Home Affairs and migration agents to evaluate engineering credentials, streamlining the migration process for engineers (https://www.engineersaustralia.org.au).
+Engineers Australia is Australia’s national body for engineers with over 130,000 members.
+Crucially it is also the Australian government’s designated assessing authority for most engineering occupations ( https://www.engineersaustralia.org.au ).
+EA works closely with the Department of Home Affairs and migration agents to evaluate engineering credentials

-By law, any skilled migration applicant aiming for an engineering occupation on Australia’s Skilled Occupation List must obtain a positive skills assessment from EA.
-In other words, no visa application can proceed without EA’s MSA outcome.
-Engineers Australia checks your overseas education, work history, and any evidence of your engineering ability against Australian standards.
-If you pass, you receive an outcome letter confirming your Australian occupational category (e.g. Professional Engineer, Engineering Technologist, etc.), which you then use in your visa application (https://www.engineersaustralia.org.au).
+By law any skilled migration applicant aiming for an engineering occupation on Australia’s Skilled Occupation List must obtain a positive skills assessment from EA.
+In other words no visa application can proceed without EA’s MSA outcome.
+Engineers Australia checks your overseas education work history and any evidence of your engineering ability against Australian standards.

 Who Needs an Engineers Australia Skills Assessment?